Frequently Asked Questions

 Q).
 Can I come once a fortnight instead of weekly?

 A).
-In my experience, fortnightly sessions are not sufficient for healing and growth to take effect, especially in the early stages of counselling when the client and myself are establishing our working relationship.
+In my experience, fortnightly sessions are not sufficient for development and growth to take effect, especially in the early stages of counselling when the client and myself are establishing our working relationship.
 I am open to discussing this further if you have any questions.

 Q).
 Is counselling completely confidential?